 MPRN stands for Meter Point Reference Number and is sometimes referred to as an ‘M’ number.
 This is your gas supply number and is a unique 6-10 digit number belonging to a residential property so it can be identified by energy suppliers.

 It is vital that you understand your MPRN number, and what it entails.
 If it starts with 74 or 75 then your home is supplied by an Independent Gas Transporter, which may mean your gas price is more expensive, as some suppliers charge a higher rate to customers served by independent gas transporters.

-If this is the case and you want better deals on your gas contract, get in touch with Love Energy Savings – we are energy comparison experts and will find a supplier that’s perfect for your needs.
+If this is the case and you want better deals on your gas contract, Love Energy Savings can help you compare the best energy suppliers.

 Depending on whether you are a household or a commercial property you will have a different meter.
 Home businesses will run on a domestic meter.

 There are two profile classes available to domestic properties: